 - ACA Health Benefits Fund: Current or former Seventh-day Adventist Church employees (including SDA-affiliated companies)

 - CBHS Health Fund: Current or former employees, contractors and franchisees of Commonwealth Bank Group

 - Defence Health: Current or former members of the ADF, reservists, civilian employees of Department of Defence (or related departments), employees of Defence contractors

 - Doctors' Health Fund: Current or former doctors and health practitioners, their employees, and medical students

 - Emergency Services Health: Current or former employees or volunteers in fire, ambulance, medical, water, state emergency response and recovery services, and their related unions or associations.

 - Navy Health: Current or former Australian Defence Force service personnel, civilian employees and contractors

 - Nurses & Midwives Health: Current or former people in nursing and midwifery professions, including students and assistants, with membership in a nurses union.

 - Police Health: Current or former federal, state and territory police or police union employees, and police employees who retired after 2000

-- TUH Health Fund: Current or former members of any union
+- TUH Health Fund and Union Health: Current or former members of any union